-“Autumn,” you say, “This is a writing blog.
+“Ariel,” you say, “This is a writing blog.
 What are you doing talking about music?”

 I know, I know.
 But I also love music, so you’ll just have to put up with me talking about it for a post or two.
 This post is about some of my favorite songs and artists and why they’re my favorite.